-- C8 Excavation may be permitted for structures such as pools, spas, or other permissible development if: - a) for properties less than 6m in width the outer edge of excavation is setback from side boundaries by at least 900mm; - b) for properties 6m or more in width the outer edge of excavation is setback from side boundaries by a least 1.5m; - c) the lowest rabitable room, if any, of the proposed development has at least one external wall fully above the existing ground level; - d) no prigmal footings on an adjoining property will be disturbed; and - e) a geotechnical report ensures that works will not have any adverse effect on the neighbouring structures.
+- C8 Excavation may be permitted for structures such as pools, spas, or other permissible development if: - a) for properties less than 6n width the outer edge of excavation is setback from side boundaries by at least 900mm; - b) for properties 6m or more in width the outer edge of excavation is setback from side boundaries by at least 1.5m; - c) the lower pabitable room, if any, of the proposed development has at least one external wall fully above the existing ground level; - no original footings on an adjoining property will be disturbed; and a geotechnical report ensures that works will not have any adverse effect on the neighbouring structures.
 The report must be prepared in accordance with Council's guidelines.